ASIDE: Architectural Separation of Instructions and Data in Language Models¶

 TL;DR¶

-This paper proposes ASIDE, an architectural modification that distinguishes instructions from data at the token embedding level via orthogonal rotation.
-Requiring only changes to the forward pass and training on standard instruction fine-tuning data, ASIDE significantly improves instruction-data separation and robustness against prompt injection without any dedicated safety training.
+The paper proposes ASIDE, an architectural modification that distinguishes instructions and data via orthogonal rotation at the token embedding layer.
+By modifying only the forward pass and training on standard instruction-tuning data, it significantly enhances instruction-data separation and prompt injection robustness without requiring specialized safety training.

 Background & Motivation¶

-Background: LLMs are widely integrated into software systems such as email clients and agent pipelines, where inputs naturally fall into two categories—instructions (to be executed) and data (to be processed but not executed).
-However, current LLM architectures apply identical embeddings to both, making it impossible for the model to distinguish them internally.
+Background: LLMs are widely integrated into software systems like email clients and agent pipelines.
+These scenarios naturally involve two types of inputs: instructions (to be executed) and data (to be processed, not executed).
+However, current LLM architectures use identical embeddings for both, making them indistinguishable within the model.

-Limitations of Prior Work: The absence of instruction-data separation is the root cause of successful prompt injection attacks (both indirect and direct).
-Existing defenses either rely on prompt engineering or special delimiters (which are easily bypassed) or on adversarial training (which targets only specific attack patterns), and neither addresses the problem fundamentally.
+Limitations of Prior Work: The lack of instruction-data separation is the root cause of successful prompt injection (indirect and direct) attacks.
+Existing defenses rely on prompt engineering or special delimiters (easily bypassed) or adversarial training (restricted to specific attack patterns), failing to address the fundamental issue.

-Key Challenge: In conventional LLMs, a token carries identical embeddings regardless of whether it appears in an instruction or in data.
-The model must infer the functional role of each token from context alone—a task that is extremely difficult to perform reliably in deep networks.
+Key Challenge: In traditional LLMs, the same token has identical embeddings whether it appears in an instruction or data.
+The model must infer the functional role of a token from context, which is extremely difficult to achieve reliably in deep networks.

-Goal: How can a model distinguish instruction tokens from data tokens from the very first layer, without adding parameters or repretraining?
+Goal: How can a model distinguish between instruction and data tokens from the very first layer without adding parameters or re-pretraining?

-Key Insight: Token embeddings typically exhibit low-rank structure; instructions and data can share the same high-dimensional space while residing in different linear subspaces.
-Orthogonal rotation can create this separation without altering embedding norms or inner-product structure.
+Key Insight: Token embeddings typically exhibit a low-rank structure.
+Instructions and data can share the same high-dimensional space but reside in different linear subspaces.
+Orthogonal rotation can create this separation without altering embedding norms or inner-product structures.

 Method¶